Kindergarten “Oaks” 🌳

 Private academic school program | Age 5 years by September 1

 Our full day Kindergarten has been designed to help prepare children who are one year away from entering First Grade.
 Our highly qualified, certified, and experienced Kindergarten teacher implements a wonderful scholastic program that balances unique activities with a wealth of hands-on learning opportunities and experiences.
 Our curriculum is designed to educate and prepare your child in various academic disciplines including reading, writing, phonics, language arts, mathematics, social sciences, and social development.
-A variety of teaching methods and strategies are used for instruction, including Houghton Mifflin, Zaner Bloser, Reading A-Z, and Hubbard’s Cupboard.
+A variety of teaching methods and strategies are used for instruction, including Houghton Mifflin, Zaner Bloser Handwriting, Reading A-Z, and Go Math.
 Outdoor play is part of the daily routine to provide young students the opportunity to expend some of their energies while developing muscular strength, coordination, and motor skills.
 Language readiness is addressed with our reading and writing units including phonics, sight words, creative writing, research projects, and library time.
 Beginning math concepts and skills are developed using shapes, patterns, sorting, fractions, measurement, and addition & subtraction.
 Curiosity and positive self-image are stimulated and nurtured with learning centers, group instruction, one-on-one teacher time, and peer work.
 It is our utmost goal to communicate with parents on a regular basis, so we provide a daily email to parents including meals and activities.
 A strong appreciation for nature is developed during fun, educational walks around campus, and visits with our farm animals.
-Weekly specials in the Kindergarten program include Music, World Adventures, Art, Science, Library, Farm Education, and Physical Education.
+Specials include Music, World Adventures, Science, Physical Education, Library, Farm, and Community Service.

 Language—Recognition and reproduction of letters A-Z in upper and lower case, matching and orally producing letters and sounds, Identify and produce rhyming, opposite, and position-oriented words, reading and writing high frequency words, responds to discussions, asking questions for information, presents information in group, prints first and last names, illustrates and explains, personal kid-writing topics, writing sentences, using correct grammar, using expanding vocabulary.